brayden-marshall/Logo/README.md

 - remove all type-checking from the initial build of the AST, do a second pass for type-checking... this ,,should'' allow for more easily adding a symbol table later on

+- refactor parser.rs to mirror lexer.rs: create a parser object, that is an iterator over expressions, etc.

 ## Supported Commands

 - Forward: `fd | forward`